tahopen/tahopen-metadata-editor/README.md

 * **assemblies:**
 Project distribution archive is produced under this module
 * **editor:**
-Pentaho Metadata Editor library artifact
+Tahopen Metadata Editor library artifact

 How to build
 --------------

-pentaho-metadata-editor uses the maven framework.
+tahopen-metadata-editor uses the maven framework.

 #### Pre-requisites for building the project:
 * Maven, version 3+
 * Java JDK 11
-* This [settings.xml](https://raw.githubusercontent.com/pentaho/maven-parent-poms/master/maven-support-files/settings.xml) in your <user-home>/.m2 directory

 #### Building it